google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

     <tr>
       <td><b>To Test</b></td>
       <td>
-        Enable push notifications from the site and ensure the use case they're using the push notifications for are:
+        Enable push notifications from the site and ensure the use cases they're using the push notifications for are:
         <ul>
           <li>